sotopia-lab/sotopia/README.md

 This will setup the necessary environment variables and download the necessary data.

+> [!TIP]
+> Having trouble installing?
+Or don't want to install redis for now?
+We are working on a public redis server for you to use.
+Stay tuned!

 OpenAI key is required to run the code.
 Please set the environment variable `OPENAI_API_KEY` to your key.
 The recommend way is to add the key to the conda environment:
 ```bash
 conda env config vars set OPENAI_API_KEY=your_key